jellythefish/cpp_serializers/README.md

 make
 ```

+For beautiful output formatting it uses [tabulate](https://github.com/p-ranav/tabulate), but it is fetched and installed via CMake FetchContent.

+TODO: to transfer all dependencies installations to CMakeLists.txt.

 ### Via Docker

-It is much more easier to run docker container with all installed dependencies and uniformed environment inside.
+It is much more easier to run docker container with all installed dependencies and uniformed environment.

 The [Docker](https://www.docker.com/products/docker-desktop) itself should already be installed in host OS.